zkdan/dwk/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
 I'm a linguist whose primary areas of interest are sentence processing, syntactic theory, and their intersection.
-He teaches at University of Toronto and runs the Eyelands Lab (previously the "ØyeLab" at the Norwegian University of Science and Technology NTNU).
+I teach at University of Toronto and runs the Eyelands Lab (previously the "ØyeLab" at the Norwegian University of Science and Technology NTNU).
 <!-- {style="text-align: justify;"} -->